DmitryF-go/articles/Ubuntu/05_Virtual_environments.md

 pip3 install virtualenvwrapper-win
 ```

-User can install packages locally, but it is better to use virtual environment.
+It is better to use virtual environment.

 ```shell script
 # user installation